Resources & Blog

 Tommy “Urban D.” Kyllonen shares how to “Build Your Book”.
 This workshop will include finding your story, writing, editing, creating a book proposal to pitch, self-publishing, building your audience, getting the word out and more.

-He’ll share his story, landing a publishing deal with the largest Christian publishing company (Zondervan), as well as talk about self-publishing and his relationship with his current publisher (InterVarsity Press) and compare the three.
+He’ll share his story, landing a publishing deal with the largest Christian publishing company (Zondervan), as well as talk about self-publishing and his relationship with his second publisher (InterVarsity Press) and compare the three.

 Can you believe that Fall is upon us?
 Depending on what part of the country you live in – school has already started or it’s starting soon.
 Schedules are changing and new rhythms are forming.
 This is a reality of this season.